telicent-oss/smart-caches-core/docs/security/index.md

 For requests that arrive over other communication protocols, e.g. gRPC, then applications will still need to populate this structure accordingly but may not necessarily be able to supply values for all the methods.

-**TODO**: Should this structure include the JWT if other authentication protocols might be used, especially for non-HTTP communication protocols e.g. gRPC?

 A `MinimalRequestContext` implementation is provided in the `security-core` module that holds only the verified JWT and username.
-In the `jaxrs-base-server` module there is a `JaxRsRequestContext` that provides a full implementation for JAX-RS applications, this is automatically injected into the request attributes of authenticated requests so application filters and/or resources can access it as needed.
+In the `jaxrs-base-server` module, which most Telicent application API servers are built upon, there is a `JaxRsRequestContext` that provides a full implementation for JAX-RS applications, this is automatically injected into the request attributes of authenticated requests so application filters and/or resources can access it as needed.

 ### `SecurityPlugin`